bduong4/just-the-docs/docs/task_1.md

 ## Allowing temporary access to a computer

+The following instructions will allow you to use a temporary password to connect to a device remotely.

 1. Get ID and password of the remote desktop that you want to access under `Your ID` and `Password`.
 This located under `Allow Remote Control` on the left panel.

 2. On your main computer, enter the ID of the remote computer in the `Partner ID` field.
 This is located under the `Control Remote Computer` on the right panel.